 “We feel privileged that the Beer family have chosen to partner with us to offer an enduring legacy to reflect Saskia’s work in, and passion, for the food industry, and enable others to pursue excellence in this field, for the benefit of many Australians,” said Adam.

-The Saskia Beer Churchill Fellowship will be available for aspiring Australians in the Churchill Trust’s next application round, which opens in February 2022.
-For more information please contact email@example.com.
+The Saskia Beer Churchill Fellowship will be available for aspiring Australians in the Churchill Trust’s next application round, which opens 1 February 2022 and closes April 28 2022.